» Policies «

 Subpart A: Athletics

-Prior to engaging in any fund-raising activity, individuals representing athletic teams must submit to the Chief Student Affairs Officer an Application to Request Public Support form, with the approval signature of the Athletic Director.
-Approved fund-raising activities may include signage sales, tournaments, summer camps, sponsorship for home games, initiating booster clubs or other activities.
+Prior to engaging in any fundraising activity, individuals representing athletic teams must submit to the Vice President of Student Affairs/Chief Student Affairs Officer an Application to Request Public Support form, with the approval signature of the Athletic Director.
+Approved fundraising activities may include signage sales, tournaments, summer camps, sponsorship for home games, initiating booster clubs or other activities.

 Subpart B: Student Clubs

-Prior to engaging in any fund-raising activity, individuals representing student clubs or organizations must submit to the Chief Student Affairs Officer an Application to Request Public Support form, with the approval signatures of the club president or officer and faculty advisor.
+Prior to engaging in any fundraising activity, individuals representing student clubs or organizations must submit to the Vice President of Student Affairs an Application to Request Public Support form, with the approval signatures of the club president or officer and faculty advisor.

 Subpart C: Grants

-Prior to the submission of any grant application, individuals must submit to the Vice President of Academic Affairs a Grant Writing Approval Form, with the approval signatures of the department chair/division coordinator, and respective Dean.
+Prior to the submission of any grant application, individuals must submit to either the Executive Vice President, Academic Affairs (Chief Academic Officer) or Vice President of Student Affairs (Chief Student Affairs Officer) a Grant Writing Approval Form, with the approval signatures of the department chair/division coordinator, and respective Dean.

 Subpart D: Gifts-In-Kind

 Prior to acceptance of any gifts-in-kind, a determination of the viability and good working order of any item must be established.
-The acceptance of such gifts offered to the College or the RCTC Foundation must be determined by the department head with approval sought from either the Departmental Dean or the Vice-President of Academic Affairs or Chief Student Affairs Officer.
-Gift Acceptance Form, in triplicate, must be completed, with one copy being provided to the donor, one copy to the department in which the contributions will be used and one copy filed with the RCTC Foundation Office.
+The acceptance of such gifts offered to the College or the RCTC Foundation must be determined by the department head with approval sought from the Departmental Dean, the Executive Vice President, Academic Affairs (Chief Academic Officer) or Vice President of Student Affairs (Chief Student Affairs Officer).
+A copy of the completed Gift Acceptance Form will be provided to the donor, one copy to the department in which the contributions will be used and one copy will be filed with the RCTC Foundation Office.
 Values placed on all donated items are the responsibility of the donor, unless an independent appraiser is warranted.
 This is usually necessary for the acceptance of works of art, antiques or gifts of historical value, land and buildings.
 In cases where gifts-in-kind are commonplace to a certain program, prior arrangements and latitude may be established with Dean approval.

 Date of Adoption: 11/28/00